 Mythical Creature of Shahmaran

 Shahmaran is a mythical creature, half-woman and half-snake, found with different variations in the folklore of Iran, Anatolia, the Armenian Highlands, Iraq, and of the Kurds.
 In Arab folklore, the first human she encounters is a young man named Camasb.
 Camasb gets stuck in a cave after he tries to steal honey with a few friends; his friends abandon him.
-Stuck alone in the cave he decides to explore it and finds a passage to a chamber that looks like a mystical and beautiful garden.
-The cave served as a shelter for Shahmaran who lived harmoniously with thousands of off-white-colored snakes.
+Stuck alone in the cave, he decides to explore it and finds a passage to a chamber that looks like a mystical and beautiful garden.
+The cave served as a shelter for Shahmaran, who lived harmoniously with thousands of off-white-colored snakes.
 At this point, Shahmaran and Camasb fall in love and start living in the cave chamber.
 Shahmaran teaches him about medicines and medicinal herbs.
 Eventually, Camasb misses living above ground and wants to leave, but he assures Shahmaran he will not reveal her hiding place.
-Many years pass and one day the King of the town Tarsus falls sick.
-The vizier suggests that he requires Shahmaran flesh to treat the King and save him.
-Camasb reveals Shahmaran’s hideout to the townsmen and 0according to the legend Shahmaran says, “Blanch me in an earthen dish, give my extract to the vizier, and feed my flesh to the sultan.”
+Many years pass and one day the King of the town, Tarsus, falls sick.
+The vizier suggests that he requires Shahmaran’s flesh to treat the King and save him.
+Camasb reveals Shahmaran’s hideout to the townsmen and, according to the legend, Shahmaran says, “Blanch me in an earthen dish, give my extract to the vizier, and feed my flesh to the sultan.”
 It is believed that Shahmaran was brought to the town and killed in a bath called “Sahmaran Bath.”
 Her flesh was given to the king and the lives and the vizier dies after consuming the extract.
 Camasb drinks the water of Shahmaran and becomes a doctor, by gaining the Shahmaran’s wisdom.
-As with any folklore as time passed by many variations were added to this story.
+As with any folklore, as time passed by, many variations were added to this story.